 - 1.1.
 According to the Constitution, functions reserved to the Combined Authority Board include the adoption of the non-mayoral Combined Authority budgets, the Medium-Term Financial Plan and the Capital Programme. - 1.2.
 The process for the approval of the Mayoral budget is set out in 'The Combined Authorities (Finance) Order 2017'. - 1.3.
-This paper sets out the proposed Combined Authority draft Budget for 2020/21 and the Medium-Term Financial Plan (MTFP) and Capital Programme for the period 2020/21 to 2023/24.
-The paper also sets out the proposed timetable for the consultation and approval of the draft budget and MTFP, and the suggested consultees.
+This paper sets out the Combined Authority draft Budget for 2020/21 and the Medium-Term Financial Plan (MTFP) and Capital Programme for the period 2020/21 to 2023/24.